TISOLS is scheduled for 17-21 april 2023

-On behalf of the Organising Committee, we are pleased to announce that after a three-year delay the 10th International Symposium on Land Subsidence will take place in Delft–Gouda, the Netherlands from 17 – 21 April 2023.
+On behalf of the Organising Committee, we thank all participant for their contributions to the 10th International Symposium on Land Subsidence (TISOLS).

-The symposium is organised under the auspices of the Unesco IHP Land Subsidence International Initiative.
-This group has endeavoured to improve and disseminate knowledge on land subsidence since the 1970s, through International Symposia on Land Subsidence, collaborative projects and publications.
+The symposium was organised under the auspices of the Unesco IHP Land Subsidence International Initiative (LaSII), and forms the latest edition of a long-standing tradition of international symposia.
+LaSII has endeavoured to improve and disseminate knowledge on land subsidence since the 1970s, through International Symposia on Land Subsidence, collaborative projects and publications.

 Land subsidence, or land-level lowering, is a major problem that threatens the viability and sustainable economic development for millions of people throughout the world, especially in (but not restricted to) highly urbanized coastal areas.
 It is often a result of overexploitation of groundwater resources.
 The total costs globally amount up to many billions of dollars annually.